Chilsi/Assignment1/README.md

 To run:

-1. 1.
-Sign up for PayPal developer sandbox and get a client id
+1. Sign up for PayPal developer sandbox and get a client id.
 2. The first time run `npm install`
 3.	`SB_CLIENT_ID=<put_in_your_client_id> npm start` or Press ctrl-f5 while your focus is on index.js.
 4. Type anything to start running, for example: Hi